JDScharf/Stonethrowers/README.md

 # UnityGame-StonethrowersOfSyracuse
 Game that it is in progress.
-For videos of my journey, please check out my twitter page at: https://twitter.com/_JasonScharf It is a simple game about some spunky Irish kids in Syracuse in the 1920s that kept breaking the traffic light in protest about the British Flag of red being above the Irish Flag of Green.
+For videos of my journey, please check out my twitter page at: https://twitter.com/_JasonScharf It is a simple game about some spunky Irish kids in Syracuse in the 1920s that kept breaking the traffic light in protest about the British color of red (from their Flag) being above the Irish color of Green (from their flag).